 A well-fitted saddle regardless is going to cause some pressure on the pelvis.
 Despite this pressure, there are a number of painful symptoms that all cyclists should avoid with proper fit and adjustment of the seat.

 Discomfort is one thing, but numbness is dangerous.
 It means you could be pinching a nerve or cutting off blood flow to parts of your body.
 Any numbness you might be experiencing needs to be addressed immediately.
 Get your bike fitted for you by a professional!
-If you do not have easy access to a local professional, then feel free to reach out to a Cycling Expert here on Curated, and they will be happy to help you with your needs.

 Other injuries you might experience are common among cyclists.
 This may include hot spots on your sit bones where your pelvis rests most heavily on the bike saddle.
 These pains can include bruises to your soft tissue areas, chafing, and sores on the surface of your skin.